NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 than the “app-20210507174503-1704” because the score(in the csv output) for “app-20210507174503-2538”
 is higher than  “app-20210507174503-1704”.
 Here the `Problematic Duration` is zero but please keep in mind that we are only able to detect certain issues.
-This currently includes some UDFs, some decimal operations and nested complex types.
+This currently includes some UDFs, some decimal operations, using JDBC data source for reading and nested complex types.
 The tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.

 Please refer to [supported_ops.md](./supported_ops.md)